Sabres ‘ready to go’ with regular season set to start Friday against Devils | NHL.com

 That was the feeling around the team Sunday after they went through an energetic near hour-long practice at SAP Garden here before boarding a flight to Prague.

 It’s at 02 Arena in Prague where they will play regular-season games against New Jersey Devils on Friday (1 p.m.
-ET; NHLN, SN) and Saturday (10 a.m.
-ET; NHLN, SN) in the 2024 NHL Global Series Czechia presented by Fastenal.
+ET; NHLN, SN, MSGSN, MSG-B) and Saturday (10 a.m.
+ET; NHLN, SN, MSGSN, MSG-B) in the 2024 NHL Global Series Czechia presented by Fastenal.

 They said they didn't have that in Munich upon arriving Wednesday.
 It didn't even feel that way after they defeated EHC Red Bull Munchen 5-0 in the 2024 NHL Global Series Challenge Germany presented by Fastenal on Friday.